IBM/cf-deployment-tracker-client-node/README.md

    **Note:** All apps that have deployment tracker must include the Privacy Notice.

-4. Add a repository.config file in the same directory of your main entry point files.
+4. Add a repository.yaml file in the same directory of your main entry point files.

 # Example **repository.yaml** file